mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 In the space of integration, it starts from something very lightweight like manual / automatic file import.
 Next, there are various out-of-the-box integrations with external Services like Outlook 365, CTI offerings like Amazon Connect e.g. All those integrations are all still on the declarative side of things.

 Here is one simple example of integration.
-In this screen a CSV import was started to import new Visits from another system manually:
+In this screen a CSV import was started to import new Visits from another system manually (in this case I exported it from the CUBA Petclinic example via its export capabilities):

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-2/csv-import.png" />